-According to several LCA reviews on construction materials and products and on the whole building life cycle, the most commonly considered environmental impact categories are global warming potential, acidification, eutrophication and stratospheric ozone depletion.
+According to several LCA reviews on construction materials and products and on the whole building life cycle^{104,105}, the most commonly considered environmental impact categories are global warming potential, acidification, eutrophication and stratospheric ozone depletion.
 Khasreen et al. (2009) specified that global warming potential is evaluated in almost every study, perhaps because GHG emissions can be more readily quantified than other impacts.
 Other environmental impact categories such as toxicity, resource depletion potential, land use, water consumption and waste management are also usually identified.

-EN 15978 suggests considering the impact category indicators listed in Table 2.11 within a building LCA.
+EN 15978 suggests considering the impact category indicators listed in Table 2.12 within a building LCA.
 These impact categories indicators have been chosen on the basis of agreed calculation methods for their evaluation.
 According to the EN standard, other indicators, such as human toxicity, eco-toxicity, biodiversity and land use have not been included due to the lack of scientifically agreed and robust calculation methods within the context of LCA.

-Of relevance are also the impact category indicators selected in the Assessment of scenarios and options toward a Resource Efficient Europe of the EC under the flagship 2020 initiative, as reported in Table 2.12.
-Similar impact category indicators can also be seen to have been selected by the most used certification schemes for buildings (see Table 2.7) and as now suggested by the new PCR for buildings published in February 2014 by Environdec .
+Of relevance are also the impact category indicators selected in the Assessment of scenarios and options toward a Resource Efficient Europe106 of the EC under the flagship 2020 initiative, as reported in Table 2.13.
+Similar impact category indicators can also be seen to have been selected by the most used certification http://susproc.jrc.ec.europa.eu/buildings/docs/Draft%20Report%20Task%203.pdf